0xfinder/0xfinder/README.md

 -   🔭 I’m currently working on discord bots
 -   🌱 I’m currently learning typescript and solidity
 -   🤔 I’m looking for help with life
--   💬 Ask me about life
+-   💬 Ask me about anything

 <div align="center">